-The risks in swing trading align with what most people think of in typical investing, since the “swing” is the upside or downside of the market.
-Swing traders tend to have larger positions so their gains, and losses, may be larger than day traders… but not always.
-Swing traders are vulnerable to the risk of overnight price movements, and they hold positions for longer periods to take advantage of the longer term market shifts.
+The risks in swing trading align with what most people think of in typical investing since the “swing” is the upside or downside of the market.
+Swing traders tend to have larger positions so their gains, and losses, maybe larger than day traders… but not always.
+Swing traders are vulnerable to the risk of overnight price movements, and they hold positions for longer periods to take advantage of the longer-term market shifts.
 This can tie up monies and create opportunity costs for traders.

 2. Time Commitment

-As a result of the longer holding period, swing traders don’t have to constantly monitor their trades like day traders do.
+As a result of the longer holding period, swing traders don’t have to constantly monitor their trades as day traders do.
 A swing trader will check their positions less frequently and move only at the most critical point – typically when the stock swings in the upward or downward direction.
 They make several trades per week, at most, and positions can last from days to weeks.
 That’s usually why swing traders keep their day jobs and work on swing trading part-time.

 Day traders typically trade for a minimum of two hours a day.
 The best times for day trading are during the opening and closing hours of the market – that’s when the greatest volatility occurs and there’s the most opportunity to capture a profit as a result.
 However, stocks can bounce around any time during the day.
-Some people do day trading part-time, just jumping into the market in the morning or afternoon and pursuing a different career during the day.
+Some people day trade part-time, just jumping into the market in the morning or afternoon and pursuing a different career during the day.
 More serious day traders put a lot of effort into choosing companies and industry focus, which means technical analysis, preparation, and review is required.
 As a result, many turn day trading into their full-time job.